zevv/bip/README.md

 make
 ```

+Copy `bip.lua` to `~/.bip.lua` and edit the code to make the beeps match your input.

 ## Usage

-Copy bip.lua to ~/.bip.lua and edit the code to make the beeps match your input
+Pipe anything to `bip`.

+Default lua file is `~/.bip.lua`, or provide a file name to load on the command line.

+Bip wil periodically reload the lua file when modified, so you can tweak your bips in
+a running session without having to restart.

 ## Examples